UndefeatedSunny/SCRIPTING/DISCUSSION.md

     In linux, there are only these 3 main wild cards.
     Further, you will study some more meta-characters that are used for pattern matching when regular expressions will be covered.

+## 4.)
+Facts on rm -R command

+    -R switch is just for deleting the dirs and their contents recursively.

+    When a write-protected file is deleted, a prompt appears for the confirmation irrespective of the -R switch.

+    In other cases, the file will he deleted without seeking any confirmation from the user.

+    If you want to force delete these files, you may use -f switch to ignore the prompt for write-protected files

+## 5.)
+Join Command Problem -_- :

+    f1:	f2:
+    A 1	A 1 1
+    b 2	B 2 2
+    C 3	C 3 3

+    then on executing the command -> join f1 f2
+    the output should be merging only till the place where the contents are same, ie till the 1st row as told in the class.
+    But I'm getting the output with the 1st row and 3rd row contents, i.e, o/p:-
+    A 1 1 1
+    C 3 3 3

+    SOLUTION :-

+    join - join lines of two files on a common field

+    And in the description, you may find:
+    For each pair of input lines with identical join fields, write a line to stdout.
+The default join field is the first....

+    Hence, as you can see in your files,
+    The first field in the second lines don't match and hence, that line us ignored OR it skips the unmatched field.

+    The output is produced only for the lines having identical join fields (first field by default)